PCC West Yorkshire

 NPAS operates under a National Collaboration Agreement covering all the policing bodies in England and Wales.
 It is supported by the relevant legislation in the form of the Police (Collaboration:Specified Function) Order 2012, under Section 23FA of the Police Act 1996, specifying air support as a critical national function to be carried out through a single national collaboration agreement.

-Therefore all policing bodies and forces in England and Wales will be expected to join NPAS to ensure a truly national service.
-It is being implemented in a regional phased approach from October 2012 through to January 2015.
+Therefore all policing bodies and forces in England and Wales were expected to join NPAS to ensure a truly national service.
+It was implemented in a regional phased approach from October 2012 onwards.

 The Police and Crime Commissioner of West Yorkshire, Mark Burns Williamson, plays a lead role in the governance of the National Police Air Service (NPAS) and chairs the Strategic Board.
 Because NPAS is a concept rather than a legal entity, it cannot own property or employ people - this has to be done by the PCC and the CC in West Yorkshire on behalf of the rest of England and Wales.
 The OPCC owns the airframes and the contracts under which NPAS operates while the CC is the employer of the staff.